tazama-lf/relay-service-integration-nats/README.md

 - `npm run dev` - Run the application in development mode with hot reloading
 - `npm run build` - Build the TypeScript code
 - `npm test` - Run the test suite
+- `npm run version` - Bump package version
-- `npm run publish` - Run the publisher script
+- `npm run publish` - Publish the package
 - `npm run lint` - Lint the codebase (ESLint and Prettier)
 - `npm run fix:eslint` - Fix ESLint issues automatically
 - `npm run fix:prettier` - Fix Prettier issues automatically

 ## Testing

 The plugin includes comprehensive unit tests using Jest.
 The tests cover connection initialization, successful message relaying, and error handling scenarios.
-Mocks are used for NATS connections, logger service, and APM to isolate the testing of the plugin's functionality.
+Mocks are used for NATS connections, logger service, APM, and file system to isolate the testing of the plugin's functionality.

 To run the tests: